abars/illustbook/README.md

 If you require illustration tool for HTML5 , Please clone https://github.com/abars/illustbook_ipad and copy to js/ipad folder.

+# Google Analytics Connection

+illustbook use Google Analytics for ranking calculation.

+If your want to use ranking tab , You should rewrite SERVICE_ACCOUNT of app/AnalyticsGet.py and google_analytics_uacct of html/meta.html.

 # Directory description

 |folder|description|attribute|